 Although, the Techichi does not exactly resemble the modern day Chihuahua.
 It’s likely that the dog we see today is a result of years of selective and/or cross breeding.
 Some people think that the Techichi was bred with other smaller dogs indigenous to Mexico and South America.
 This is the most reasonable explanation of the breed’s less capable physical build compared to the stronger Techichi.

 Some people argue that the breed is not a result of native crossbreeding at all, but instead a result of European expansion.
 There are some European and Chinese breeds that bear similarities to the modern Chihuahua.
 It’s possible that one of these breeds made it over to the newly discovered Americas with European colonizers, which led to the dog we see today.

 The more recent history of the breed is less shrouded in mystery and conjecture.
 These dogs eventually ended up residing in the northern Mexican state of Chihuahua.
 You can probably guess how the breed was named.
 These dogs were popular amongst the people of Chihuahua for their capabilities as a watchdog as well as a pet.

-Once the expansion of the US-led to the attainment of more western territory, people began to be more familiarized with Mexican culture.
-Given that Chihuahua is so close to the US, it didn’t take long for people to learn about the tiny breed.
+With the expansion of US territory, Americans began to be more familiar with Mexican culture.
+Given that the state of Chihuahua is so close to the US, it didn’t take long for people to learn about the tiny breed.
 The breed wouldn’t become widespread for a long time, though, as historically, people owned dogs for their working abilities.
 Dogs were needed for their hunting, guarding, and hauling abilities or their skills at removing vermin from farms and towns.